-Hustle originated in the 1970's disco era and was popularised by John Travolta in Saturday Night Fever.
-And although the white suits and gold chains have faded away, the dance has stayed!
+Hustle originated in the 1970's disco era, popularised by John Travolta in Saturday Night Fever.
+Although the white suits & gold chains have faded away, the dance has stayed!

 Discotheques (Disco) with high quality sound systems, and flashing lights became a popular form of entertainment in Europe and America in the late 1960's and throughout the 70's.
 In the early 1970's a new dance craze became popular on the crowded dance floors of New York.
 This 'Touch Disco' was called the Hustle.

 The Hustle marked a return to popular dances where couples danced touching each other.
 The popularity of modern and 'retro' music with 'disco' beats keeps this dance fresh, exciting and full of energy for today.